jakobib/libreas2016b/master.md

 weitere Meta-Metabibliographie in Frage kommt.

-Ist schon die Literatur zu Metabibliographien dürftig, so wird auf Meta-Metabibliographien lediglich vereinzelt hingewiesen. @Hjorland2008 merkt dazu treffend an, dass ihr praktischer Wert für die Recherche beschränkt ist:
+Ist schon die Literatur zu Metabibliographien dürftig, so wird auf Meta-Metabibliographien nur noch vereinzelt hingewiesen. @Hjorland2008 merkt treffend an, dass ihr praktischer Wert für die Recherche beschränkt ist:

 > Metabibliographies may again be found in meta-meta bibliographies, and so on.
 > In most real life situations is this a highly problematic way to seek